Trubisky, Bears hang on to beat Lions 20-13 as Stafford sits

-CHICAGO (AP) — Mitchell Trubisky and the Chicago Bears finally gave their frustrated fans something to celebrate.
+CHICAGO — Mitchell Trubisky and the Chicago Bears finally gave their frustrated fans something to celebrate.

 The defending NFC North champions got their offense in gear, snapped their four-game losing streak and let loose afterward.